See why thousands of patients choose our centers as their preferred destination for ongoing care, including Elaprase Infusion treatments.

 Every half-an-hour, the patient’s nurse takes his or her vitals.

-Elaprase Infusion Side Effects
+Elaprase Side Effects

 As with all medications, side effects are possible.